 - Word failed to start correctly last time.
 Starting Word in safe mode will help you correct or isolate a startup problem to successfully start the program.
 Some functionality may be disabled in this mode.
 Do you want to start Word in safe mode?

 - Word has detected a problem with some of the current preferences.
 Would you like to restore these preferences to their default values?

-- Word has determined that a recent problem occurred while using description.
-Would you like to disable description?
+- Word has determined that a recent problem occurred while using a description.
+Would you like to disable the description?

 The Office Safe Mode options to resolve the problem vary, depending on the cause of the problem.
 As a temporary solution, Office Safe Mode may prompt you to: